 Step 2: Complete application

-- assessment fee and membership fee
+- application fee and membership fee

-- original colour scans of 100 points of identification (see application form for points values)
+- original colour scans of 100 points of identification

 - a letter of good standing from ICAI that contains:

 - the date you achieved your current member status

 - the date your membership fees are paid until